-2.3 Examination boards
+2.3 Examination conventions

-- (1) The examination boards are appointed in keeping with University policy. - (2) Examination boards meet at Faculty level and University level to ensure that University policies regarding examinations are implemented. - (3) Faculty Board recommends the Senate regarding appropriate level of achievement that the candidates required to obtain the award of First Class, Second Class (Upper Division), Second Class (Lower Division), and Pass; and in the case of examinations which are not classified, the nature and quality of work required for a Pass, Credit Pass and a Distinction. - (4) The faculty/department should keep under regular review the balance of assessment methods used within the courses ensuring it is responsible, and promote effective learning. - 2.4 Examiners' reports - (1) The faculty/department should have clear procedure as to which body (or bodies) is responsible for considering the reports of internal examiners and of external examiners, the reporting lines and the indicative timeline for their consideration. - (2) The faculty/department is responsible for ensuring that appropriate and timely feedback is provided to and from internal / external examiners, and action to ensure that the system works effectively. - (3) Availability of procedure within the faculty/department for ensuring that changes agreed as a result of examiners' reports are implemented.
-This will normally rest with the relevant Teaching & Learning Committee, reporting to the faculty board and to subsequent years' examiners.
-Students' interests must be respected, and steps taken to inform them of changes. - 2.5 Examination of research degrees - (1) Faculties and departments should take particular care to ensure that the arrangements for approving the recommendations of the examiners of research degrees are robust and transparent, and, in all cases, ensure the independence of the approval process.
+- (1) The responsibility for approving examination conventions, and the means of ensuring that these are in keeping with University policy, and approved at the appropriate stage of the year. - (2) The adequacy of arrangements within the faculty/department to ensure that University policies regarding examinations are implemented. - (3) The arrangements within the faculty/department, to ensure that students are made aware of the examining conventions to be applied to the examination of their course both via handbooks/websites and via examiners' circulars. - (4) Appropriate guidance to candidates on the nature and quality of the work associated with the award of First class, Second class upper second, Second class lower division, and Pass degrees; and in the case of examinations which are not classified, the nature and quality of work required for a Pass, Credit Pass and a Distinction. - (5) The faculty/department should keep under regular review the balance of assessment methods used within the courses ensuring it is responsible, and promote effective learning.

+2.4 Examiners' reports

+- (1) The faculty/department should have clear procedure as to which body (or bodies) is responsible for considering the reports of examiners and of external examiners, the reporting lines and the indicative timeline for their consideration. - (2) The faculty/department is responsible for ensuring that appropriate and timely feedback is provided to and from external examiners, and action to ensure that the system works effectively.

+(3) Availability of procedure within the faculty/department for ensuring that changes agreed as a result of examiners' reports are implemented.
+This will normally rest with the relevant teaching committee, reporting to the faculty board and to subsequent years' examiners.
+Students' interests must be respected, and steps taken to inform them of changes.

+2.5 Examination of research degrees

-- (2) Faculties/departments should have arrangements for considering and approving examiners' reports on individual candidates, and mechanisms to identify and report on any general points arising out of the reports. - (3) Faculties/departments should consider ways to monitor the overall standards achieved by candidates for research degrees.
+- (1) Faculties and departments should take particular care to ensure that the arrangements for approving the recommendations of the examiners of research degrees are robust and transparent, and, in all cases, ensure the independence of the approval process. - (2) Faculties/departments should have arrangements for considering and approving examiners' reports on individual candidates, and mechanisms to identify and report on any general points arising out of the reports. - (3) Faculties/departments should consider ways to monitor the overall standards achieved by candidates for research degrees.

-3. Student Representation and Feedback
+3. Student Representation & Feedback